-Every Sunday, December and January, Christ Church (along with over 100 other churches and organizations) provides emergency winter shelter for 12 homeless neighbors (homeless men, women, children, and/or families).
+Every Sunday in December, Christ Church (along with over 100 other churches and organizations) provides emergency winter shelter for 12 unsheltered neighbors (men, women, and/or families).

-Parishioners host our neighbors by assisting with bed set-up; picking up neighbors; making, serving, and sharing dinner with neighbors; serving as overnight hosts; and making sack lunches.
-We offer hospitality to those who have no place to call home.
-This is a great volunteer opportunity for families, especially for those with young children.
+Parishioners offer hospitality to those who have no place to call home.
+This is a great volunteer opportunity for families, especially those with young children.

-- Van Drivers (2 trained volunteers;be at Christ Church at 4:45 pm on Sunday and 5:45 am on Monday to drive guests to and from the Roof Above Center.)
+- Van Drivers (2 trained volunteers; pick up van at Christ Church at 4:45 pm on Sunday and 5:45 am on Monday to drive guests to and from the Roof Above Center.)

 - Breakfast (2 volunteers)

 - Supply bag lunches (1 - 2 volunteers)